Tinkerforge/doc/en/source/Hardware/Bricks/Silent_Stepper_Brick.rst

 (Classic mode).
 The Silent Stepper Brick can be configured to switch between these modes automatically dependent on motor velocity.

+The Silent Stepper Bricklet currently still uses 10-pole Bricklet connectors.
+You need 10p-7p Bricklet cables to connect Bricklets to it.

 A comparison video between Stepper Brick and Silent Stepper Brick is available on Youtube:

 .. raw:: html